 The Genealogy, History & Archives Unit of the Fort Worth Library is located in the lower level of the Central Library.
-It has a large collection of family history data including federal census, books, periodicals, CD-ROMs, and online databases.
+It has a large collection of family history data including federal census, books, periodicals and online databases.
 The collection focuses on Texas and the South, but also includes a considerable amount of information on the Midwest and the original thirteen states.
 The unit also collects primary and secondary materials on the history of Fort Worth, its institutions, organizations, and peoples.
 Moreover, it is the official archives for the City of Fort Worth municipal government.
-The unit also manages collection within the Dewey Decimal 900 series, which includes travel books, history, and biographies.

 Contact us by phone at (817) 392-7740 or send us an email to email@example.com.

 The library has been working on digitizing many of its archive collections in order for them to be used anywhere and anytime.
 Currently, the Hazel Harvey Peace collection, the Local History Pamphlets collection, the Federal Writers Project, Fox Photograph Collection, Virginia Reilly Collection, John F. Kennedy Collection and the Women's History Month collection available digitally.
 More collections will be available in the future.

 The Genealogy Collection's emphasis is on the southern and midwestern states and the thirteen original states, although most of the United States is represented.
 Limited materials on foreign countries, particularly Great Britain and Western European nations, are also available.
 The collection includes over 40,000 volumes, 9,500 rolls of microfilm (primarily U. S. Census and City Directories), 180,000 microfiche, 80,000 microcards and several hundred maps.

 - America's Genealogy Bank (Newsbank) Use in Library | Use at Home